[Rev. 6/2/2018 2:15:07 PM--2017]

 B. Notice.
 The applicant has the right to be present at the hearing and shall be entitled to 5 days’ notice thereof if served personally and 10 days’ notice if served by mail.
 The notice only requires that the applicant is advised that “matters generally pertaining to your character and fitness may be inquired into.”
 The notice shall advise the applicant that he/she has the right to be represented by counsel of choice at the proceedings, the power to compel the attendance of witnesses, and the production of books, papers and documents pertaining to the matter under investigation, and the names of the witnesses the C & F Committee plans to call (if any).
 The notice shall further inform the applicant that the C & F Committee is required to assess and require advance payment of further fees and costs (the amount shall be detailed therein) against an applicant that, in its opinion, are reasonably necessary to conduct an investigation or hearing or to take depositions either within or without the State of Nevada concerning the character of the applicant.

 (a) Formal Hearing.
-The C & F Committee may be divided by its chair into as many hearing panels composed of a minimum of four members, on a case-by-case basis, one of whom may be a non-lawyer, as the chair believes necessary to conduct hearings.
+The C & F Committee may be divided by its chair into as many hearing panels composed of a minimum of three members, on a case-by-case basis, one of whom may be a non-lawyer, as the chair believes necessary to conduct hearings.
 The chair will assign applicants for hearings to the panels and may sit as chair for the panel or designate an attorney to sit as acting chair in his/her place.
+Formal hearings shall be held only for applicants who are successful on the bar examination.
+The fee for formal hearings shall be $2,500.00.
+The director of admissions shall, in his or her judgment, be permitted to reduce the fee or allow for a deferred payment plan based on an applicant’s showing of financial hardship, provided that all fees charged must be paid in full before an applicant will be admitted to practice law in this state.
+The admissions director’s decision as to fees shall be final.

-(b) Informal Interview.
-For those whose applications reflect conduct or information warranting further inquiry, but may not necessarily require a formal hearing, the chair and the director of admissions, or their designee, may conduct an informal interview in an attempt to counsel with an applicant, or to resolve a matter informally.
+(c) Informal Interview.
+For those whose applications reflect conduct or information warranting further inquiry, but may not necessarily require a formal or informal hearing, the director of admissions, after consultation with the chair, may conduct an informal interview in an attempt to counsel with an applicant, or to resolve the matter informally.
+Informal interviews may be held for applicants before or after the results of a particular bar examination are known.
+No additional fees will be charged for informal interviews.

 (ii) Burden.
 As in all other admission matters before the board and the court, in an informal interview and in a formal hearing before the C & F Committee, the burden remains upon the applicant to prove that he/she has the requisite moral character and fitness to practice law in the State of Nevada.